anvelezec/TensorFlowTTS/README.md

 $ pip install TensorFlowTTS
 ```
 ### From source
 Examples are included in the repository but are not shipped with the framework.
-Therefore, to run the latest version of examples, you need to install the source below.
+Therefore, to run the latest version of examples_tts, you need to install the source below.
 ```bash
 $ git clone https://github.com/TensorSpeech/TensorFlowTTS.git
 $ cd TensorFlowTTS